 What will be done to reduce future noise?

 FDOT follows guidelines put forth by the Federal Highway Administration and the State of Florida as it pertains to noise analysis and construction of noise walls.
-Below are some links to brief brochures on the noise evaluation process and criteria.
+Below are some links to brief brochures and brief videos on the noise evaluation process and criteria.

 A noise study is being conducted as a part of this study and results will be available at / or before the Public Hearing.
 Any feasible noise abatement measures that are warranted will be closely coordinated with any and all affected stakeholders.

 Click on this link to view the FDOT Noise brochure

 And this link for the Federal Highway Administration’s noise brochure: